developer51709/Kairo/docs/components.md

 # Components V2

-Kairo uses Discord Components V2 for all interactive Discord interfaces.
+Kairo uses Discord Components V2 for all interactive Discord interfaces, built directly on **discord.py's native `discord.ui.LayoutView` system**.

-Rather than constructing raw component dicts everywhere, Kairo provides a clean abstraction layer in `src/bot/components/`.
+There is no custom component abstraction — Kairo uses `discord.ui` types directly and provides a small set of send helpers in `src/bot/components/`.

 ---